-Analysis | George W. Bush, and the worst predictions about the Afghanistan war
+Analysis | George W. Bush and the worst predictions about the Afghanistan war

 “What has taken place in the last four years in Afghanistan is a historic achievement,” he said, adding: “And history will look back on it as having been an amazing accomplishment.”

-Bush also predicted what the end of the war would look like as early as 2001, saying, “This struggle will not end in a truce or a treaty.
+Bush also predicted what the end of the war would look like as early as 2001, saying: “This struggle will not end in a truce or a treaty.
 It will end in victory for the United States, our friends and for the cause of freedom.”

-The war in fact ended with the next Republican president cutting a deal with the Taliban, which his Democratic successor then cited as the reason for the withdrawal.
+The war in fact ended with the next Republican president cutting a deal with the Taliban, which that president’s Democratic successor then cited as the reason for the withdrawal.

-That Democratic successor, Joe Biden, and his administration have their own recent paper trail of false promises, including that the Taliban wouldn’t return to power so quickly and that there would be no scenes like those in Vietnam, where a chaotic withdrawal required people to be airlifted from the U.S. Embassy in Saigon.
+That Democratic successor, President Biden, and his administration have their own recent paper trail of false promises, including that the Taliban wouldn’t return to power so quickly and that there would be no scenes like those in Vietnam, where a chaotic withdrawal required people to be airlifted from the U.S. Embassy in Saigon.
 A strikingly similar situation transpired in Kabul.

 But it wasn’t the first time Biden dismissed the possibility of such a situation.
-MSNBC’s Steve Kornacki this week flagged a 2001 interview, at the very start of the war, in which Biden downplayed the need to defend the new Afghan government from rebels:
+MSNBC’s Steve Kornacki this week flagged a 2001 interview, at the very start of the war, in which Biden played down the need to defend the new Afghan government from rebels:

 CHRIS MATTHEWS: Don’t you then have to be a constabulary force and have American GIs over there from Alabama and Arkansas defending a government against rebels?
 Because there are going to be rebels.BIDEN: No, not if it’s done well -- and if we get lucky.
 Because if it ends up that way, that’s not going to …MATTHEWS: That's Vietnam.BIDEN: Exactly.
 That’s not going to happen.